 The pain, swelling, and stiffness will get worse as the joint damage increases.
 Along with the pain, your joints will feel stiff — especially when you first wake up in the morning.

-Osteoarthritis will most likely impact the joints of your body that move the most.
+OA will most likely affect the joints of your body that move the most.

 This includes the joints in your: